A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

 \subsection{JIT-triggered packet generation}

 This subsection presents the design of JIT-triggered packet generation at the client.
-A possible but na\"ive design is as follows: \begin{enumerate} \item The MAC layer sends a pull signal to the JIT middleware. \item Upon receiving the pull signal, the JIT middleware relays the pull signal to the application layer, asking for a packet. \item Upon receiving the pull signal, the application layer starts to acquire sensed data and then generates the packet.
-After being generated, the packet is sent to the JIT middleware immediately. \end{enumerate} This na\"ive design, however, has two limitations: \begin{enumerate} \item The MAC layer initiates the pull signal and the JIT middleware relays the pull signal to the application layer.
-This relaying of the signal may induce extra delay. \item Since it takes time for the client's application to generate a packet, the MAC layer needs to know how much ahead of the assigned time slot it should send the pull signal to the JIT middleware to achieve accurate timing.
-Specifically, in this design, the MAC layer needs to have explicit knowledge of relaying delay incurred at the JIT middleware plus the client's processing delay. \end{enumerate}
+A possible but na\"ive design is as follows: i) the MAC layer sends a pull signal to the JIT middleware; 2) upon receiving the pull signal, the JIT middleware relays the pull signal to the application layer, asking for a packet; 3) upon receiving the pull signal, the application layer starts to acquire sensed data and then generates the packet; 4) after being generated, the packet is sent to the JIT middleware immediately.

+This na\"ive design, however, has two limitations.
+First, the MAC layer initiates the pull signal and the JIT middleware relays the pull signal to the application layer.
+This relaying of the signal may induce extra delay.
+Second, since it takes time for the client's application to generate a packet, the MAC layer needs to know how much ahead of the assigned time slot it should send the pull signal to the JIT middleware to achieve accurate timing.
+Specifically, in this design, the MAC layer needs to have explicit knowledge of relaying delay incurred at the JIT middleware plus the client's processing delay.

 To circumvent the limitations, we devise a design for JIT-triggered packet generation as follows: \begin{enumerate}[(i)] \item Only the JIT middleware initiates a pull signal to the application layer to ask for a packet.
 The MAC layer does not send a pull signal to the JIT middleware. \item A separate synchronization mechanism is used to synchronize the timing at the JIT middleware to the timing at the TDMA MAC layer.
 With the synchronization mechanism, the JIT middleware can initiate the pull signal at an appropriate time without explicit knowledge of the client's processing delay, such that the application-layer packet triggered by the pull signal can reach the TDMA MAC layer just in time for it to be transmitted. \end{enumerate}